 - Rugged: sturdy.
 The concept is made to work with the appropriate technologies, and it is compatible with current and future uses.

-To go further, digital inclusion must ensure that everyone can participate in society by having the means to make full use of digital tools, regardless of their situation and the area of their lives that requires it.
+To go further, digital inclusivity must ensure that everyone can participate in society by having the means to make full use of digital tools, regardless of their situation and the area of their lives that requires it.
 These means relate to connection, equipment, technology, finance, training, etc.

-A product or service is therefore inclusive as long as it is designed, produced, but also maintained, taking into account the needs of accessibility, comfort of use and inclusion of all those who wish to use it.
+A product or service is therefore inclusive as long as it is designed, produced, but also maintained, taking into account the needs of accessibility, comfort of use and inclusivity of all those who wish to use it.
 To learn more, read our focus on mobile app ergonomics here.

 Digital accessibility is the gateway to an even more noble ambition: inclusiveness for all.
 While the Government's efforts to eradicate exclusion are commendable, above all, they bring about the application of principles of respect and appreciation of differences without prejudice.
 From this more universal vision comes the opportunity to go further and enrich the work of designers in the digital sector to provide better quality online experiences.
 As the cognitive psychologist Don Norman put it: “it is no longer a question of making functional, understandable and usable products, we must also create products that bring joy and excitement, pleasure and entertainment, and indeed, beauty to people's lives.”